vasily-kirichenko/fsharpblog/index.md

 ![image](https://cloud.githubusercontent.com/assets/873919/23745772/90a92764-04ca-11e7-8723-5807b4dc943b.png)

-It works a bit differenctly than JetBrance's one though.
+It works a bit differenctly than JetBrains' one though.

 ## Guide lines